What You Need to Know About Trucking Accidents:

 What Happens After a Florida Trucking Accident?

 Trucking accidents are handled differently from car accidents.
 The primary difference is that trucking companies often have staff and legal counsel on the scene when a crash occurs.
 This puts victims of trucking accidents at a disadvantage; unless you quickly hire an experienced attorney to protect your rights.

-Insurance company investigation: In some cases, the insurance company that represents the trucking firm will visit the scene of the crash and collect information.
+In some cases, the insurance company that represents the trucking firm will visit the scene of the crash and collect information.
 They will often take photos and statements from witnesses.
 Their claims adjusters are trained to focus on information that limits their liability.
 They will often seek to obtain the statement of the injured party.
 Do not give a statement to the trucking companies insurance company without first consulting a qualified attorney.

-Your attorney: Your attorney can also investigate the accident and make sure that the driver who harmed you was operating in compliance with all state and FMCSA regulations.
+Your attorney can also investigate the accident and make sure that the driver who harmed you was operating in compliance with all state and FMCSA regulations.
 The sooner you act, in hiring a qualified lawyer, the better chance significant evidence does not go undiscovered.
 These days video surveillance cameras are everywhere, including local businesses and traffic monitoring stations as well as red light cameras.
 Some video surveillance is on a short recording loop (often thirty days, or less) and is recorded over if not collected.
 Swift action is the key to success in compensating victims.
 Don’t expect the insurance company or their attorneys to share information that hurts their case with you.

-The best way to protect your rights after a trucking accident is to contact a personal injury attorney familiar with the trucking industry.
+The best way to protect your rights after trucking accidents is to contact a personal injury attorney familiar with the trucking industry.
 If you have been injured or suffered losses due to negligence, contact us to learn more about your options and to speak with an attorney familiar with state and FMCSA regulations governing the trucking industry.